spryker/spryker-docs/docs/pbc/all/price-management/202212.0/prices-feature-overview/prices-feature-overview.md

 The price can have a gross or net value which can be used based on a price mode selected by a customer on the Storefront.
 You can have a shop running in both modes and select the net mode for the business customer, for example.

-{% info_block infoBox %}
+{% info_block Net and Gross Prices Across Tax Regions %}

 It’s important to understand how Spryker calculates gross price for a product across tax regions, to ensure your store displays the intended price to customers.
-If a customer chooses to buy the product in a tax region different than the tax region the customer is residing in, Spryker calculates the new region’s tax based on the product's _gross_ price in the customer's residing region’s rather than the product's _net_ price.
+If a customer chooses to buy the product in a tax region different than the store's tax region, Spryker calculates the new region’s tax based on the product's _gross_ price in the store, rather than the product's _net_ price.
 Therefore, product prices will be different depending on whether gross or net is enabled on the storefront.
 Here's a simple example of price calculation across tax regions:

-VAT in country A is 20%.
+VAT in country A, the store's tax region, is 20%.
+The net price of a product is 100.
+In country A the gross price is 120.
+The customer sees price 100 in net mode and price 120 in gross mode.

+However, your customer chooses to buy the same product from country B while still in the store that falls under country A tax rates.

+VAT in country B is 10%.
+Tax for the new region is calculated based on the product's _gross_ price in the store's region.
+In country B, the customer still sees gross price of 120.
+However, the net price is 108 (calculated by determining a tax of 12, because 12 is 10% of 120, and subtracting 12 from 120).

 {% endinfo_block %}